"

 Szentábrahám

 Szentábrahám, one of the oldest and most fascinating settlements in the Kis-Küküllő Valley, is located on the western edge of Harghita County, near Székelykeresztúr.
-The village, nestled in the valley of the Gagy Stream, comprises four smaller villages: Gagy, Gagyfalva, Székelyszentmiklós, and Cehtestróna.
+This village, situated in the Gagy Creek Valley, comprises four smaller villages: Gagy, Gagyfalva, Székelyszentmiklós, and Cehtestróna.
 Its Unitarian traditions, untouched natural surroundings, and rich folklore make it truly unique.
-The first written mention of the village dates back to 1333, but archaeological findings suggest the area has been inhabited since prehistoric times.
-The original settlement, Infalva – located in the valley of today's Ing Stream – was destroyed by the Tatars.
-According to legend, the survivors resettled in a new location and named their new village Szentábrahám after a revered and wealthy hermit named Ábrahám who lived there.
-The region preserves several mysterious place names and legends.
-According to tradition, a Dacian golden plough and golden stags were buried in the well of the Ing Stream when the Dacians fled from the advancing Huns.
-On the barren plateau of Zsidóhegy (Jewish Hill), there was said to be a fortress and a castle well.
-Folklore claims that a Jewish community once lived here and hid their fabulous treasures in the mountain's deep caves.
-According to one local tale, a girl picking strawberries accidentally discovered the treasure, but on her third visit, the cave door slammed shut, and her newfound riches turned to coal – since then, the place's secrets have been guarded by enchantment.
-In the village, the Tomori Bench has been preserved, marking the site of the former Church Hill, where a shared church once stood for the faithful of neighbouring villages.
-The medieval bell found here still adorns the Unitarian prayer house, bearing the Gothic inscription: O rex glorie, veni cum pace (“O King of Glory, come with peace”).
-The street names in the village are also evocative: Csíki Street is surrounded by the legend of the “white women,” while Vasvár Street, like in nearby settlements, is known as the quarter for those living on the fringes of society.
-The village's character is still defined by traditional homesteads, long houses, and the tranquil, hilly landscape.
-From a tourism perspective, Szentábrahám is an excellent starting point for hiking, exploring nature, and discovering Székely folk culture.
-The surrounding hills – such as Szálas-tető, Szarvas-Fejtő, or the aforementioned Zsidóhegy – offer not only natural beauty but also a living memory of the past.
-The clear waters of nearby stream valleys (Zsidán, Köblös, Nagyáj) and the peaceful image of rural farming are particularly appealing to those who enjoy slow tourism.
-Szentábrahám is not just a Székely village nestled among the hills; it is a place where legends and history come alive – where the tales of golden stags and traces of Dacian treasures are woven into the landscape and collective memory.
+The first written mention of the village dates back to 1333, but archaeological findings suggest that the area has been inhabited since prehistoric times.
+The original settlement, Infalva – located in the present-day Ing Creek Valley – was destroyed by the Tatars.
+According to legend, after the devastation, the inhabitants resettled in a new location and named their new village Szentábrahám after Ábrahám, a revered and wealthy hermit who had lived there.
+The area preserves several mysterious place names and legends.
+Tradition holds that a Dacian golden plough and golden stags were buried in the well of Ing Creek when the Dacians fled from the advancing Huns.
+On the barren plateau of Zsidóhegy (Jewish Hill), there may once have been a fortress and a castle well.
+Folklore suggests that a Jewish community once lived there and hid their fabulous treasures in the mountain's deep caverns.
+According to one local tale, a girl picking strawberries accidentally discovered this treasure, but when she returned for the third time, the cave's door slammed shut, and the treasures she had taken turned to coal – since then, magic has guarded the secrets of this place.
+The village is also home to the Tomori Bench, the former church hill where a shared church once stood for the neighbouring villages' congregations.
+A medieval bell discovered here still adorns the Unitarian prayer house, bearing the Gothic inscription: O rex glorie, veni cum pace (“O King of Glory, come in peace”).
+The street names in the village are equally evocative: Csíki Street is surrounded by the legend of the “white ladies,” while Vasvár Street, like similar areas in nearby settlements, is known as a quarter for those living on the fringes of society.
+The village's character is still defined by traditional homesteads, long houses, and the tranquil, hilly countryside.
+From a tourism perspective, Szentábrahám is an excellent starting point for hiking, nature walks, and exploring Székely folk culture.
+The surrounding hills – such as Szálas-tető, Szarvas-Fejtő, and the aforementioned Zsidóhegy – offer not only natural beauty but also living memories.
+The clear waters of nearby creek valleys (Zsidán, Köblös, Nagyáj) and the peaceful image of rural farming are particularly appealing to those who enjoy slow tourism.
+Szentábrahám is not just a Székely village nestled among hills; it is a place where legends and history come alive – where the tale of the golden stags and the traces of Dacian treasures are intertwined with the landscape and collective memory. - editorial content -

 Arrival